bolemo/pia_wg/README.md

   - `watchdog install`   : install the watchdog
   - `watchdog remove`    : remove the watchdog
   - `log show`           : display the watchdog log
-  - `log clear`          : clears the watchdog log
+  - `log clear`          : clear the watchdog log
   - `update`             : update the script to latest version

 ## Copyright